 2.3 Request forms

 The NDTC laboratory strives to be a paper-free laboratory as much as possible, therefore request cards are not necessary for the majority of samples.
-If extra testing is required, the extra tests can be requested by writing the test name on the sample label (e.g., EtG, see the abbreviation list in Figure 7).
+If extra testing is required, the extra tests can be requested by writing the test name on the sample label (e.g., EtG, see the abbreviation list in table 3).

 2.4 Verbal Requests

-Extra tests or re-tests can be requested verbally by contacting the laboratory by email or by phone (see section 1.2 for details).
-When requesting extra tests retrospectively, please be mindful of the relevant storage period for the sample (see Section 6.2 below) as tests can only be added if the sample is still available in the laboratory and if there is sufficient sample left to carry out the extra tests.
+Additional tests or re-tests can be requested verbally by contacting the laboratory by email or by phone, see section 5.3.
+When requesting additional tests retrospectively, please be mindful of the relevant storage period for the sample, see section 6.1, as tests can only be added if the sample is still available in the laboratory and if there is sufficient sample left to carry out the extra tests.
 All telephone requests conversations will be logged by the laboratory staff during the process of adding the test/retest.

-2.5 Use of e-mail
+2.5 Use of email

 Do not include patient details in emails to the laboratory unless you are using a hse.ie or a healthmail.ie email.